adam2392/mlworkshop/README.md

 There are a plethora of ML techniques out there ranging from simple to complex.

-As we said in our powerpoint,
+As we said in our powerpoint, there are supervised and unsupervised algorithms.
+There are classification vs regression problems.
+Each of these solve a different problem, and require some basic knowledge to understand the parameters that feed into the algorithm.

+## 4: Understand ML Limitations

+Each algorithm is built on different assumptions.
+Bad data in equals bad analysis out.

 ## Discussion: